 Instead, look for cleansers with alpha hydroxy acids like glycolic or lactic acids.
 They do the same job with less risk because they aren’t absorbed well by the skin.
 In any case, be sure to apply sunscreen because the acids can make your skin more sensitive to sunlight.

 Speaking of sunlight, pregnant women sometimes deal with melasma, a form of hyperpigmentation.
 Soy products could increase your chance of developing melasma.
 Again, wear sunscreen to prevent problems.

 Also, skip the benzoyl peroxide and hydroquinone (a skin lightener).
 It may be hard to let these go for a few months, but they haven’t been proven to be safe for use during pregnancy.
 In place of benzoyl peroxide to kill acne, try sulfur-based products.

-- Top Face Washes & Cleansers for Pregnancy
+- Best Face Washes for Pregnancy in 2019 (Safest Product List)

 - 1. Vanicream Gentle Facial Cleanser

 - 2. Garnier SkinActive Micellar Foaming Face Wash